metacurrency/ceptr-org/presentations.md

 - Holochain is a platform for building, launching, and distributing applications which run as a peer-to-peer system without central servers or hosting.

-- The Holochain Network runs in parallel with the Internet but is designed for secure, encrypted communications with rapidly evolving protocols.

 - As an underlying communication and development infrastructure, the Holochain protocols must be open source and not privately owned.

 - There is a huge demand for decentralized architectures for communications, applications and currencies evidenced by the most successful crowd-equity sales in history.